clemyan/sisyphus-retry/README.md

 *Alias: `.$`*

-Starts the initial attempt of the async task. `.now()` returns a promise.
-If any attempt succeeds, the promise is resolved with the same value as the task.
+Starts the initial attempt of the async task.

+`.now()` returns a promise.
+If and when any attempt succeeds, the promise is resolved with the same value as the task.
 If the maximum number of attempts is reached without a successful attempt, the promise is rejected with the same reason as the last attempt.

 ----

 ### Max attempts

-Sisyphus instances by default retries its task indefinitely, but they can also be configured to retrying only up to a finite number of times.
+Sisyphus instances by default retry their tasks indefinitely, but they can also be configured to retry only up to a finite number of times.

 #### `.trying(num)`

 Sets the maximum number of attempt.
-Note that this includes the initial attempt.
+This includes the initial attempt.

 #### `.once()`, `.twice()`, `.thrice()`, `.indefinitely()`, `.infinte()`

-These convenience methods sets the maximum number of attempt to the corresponding value.
+These convenience methods set the maximum number of attempts to the corresponding value.

 ----